Macedonians in Albania: History

 In the middle of the 19th century, the national affiliation of the Orthodox Slavs of Macedonia became the locus of a contest between Greeks and Bulgarians, who intensified their national educational activity in the region, along with Serbia.
 According to Encyclopædia Britannica 1911 Edition, at the beginning of the 20th century, the Slavs constituted the majority of the population in Macedonia.
 Per Britannica itself, the bulk of the Slavs was regarded by almost all independent authorities as "Bulgarians".
 The partition of the Ottoman lands of the region of Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided.
 The areas of Gollobordë and Mala Prespa were included in Albania.
+In 1923, during the Albanian border disputes, Bulgarian General Markov asked the Italian delegation in Durrës for informations about "Bulgarian" villages in Albania.
+General Enrico Tellini reported that the villages Markov had described as "Bulgarian" were in fact called "Macedonian" by the villagers themselves and that the Slavic-speaking inhabitants of the Korçë region identified as Macedonians, and when he suggested the term "Bulgarian", the villagers kept insisting on "Macedonians".
+He noted that, despite their proximity to Bulgarians, it was difficult to classify them as "true Bulgarians".
+He also noted that many of these villages were under strong Greek influence.
 The Albanians referred to Slavic Macedonians in Albania as Bulgarians (estimated as 27,000 by the Macedonian National Committee in Sofia in the 1930s).
 The new Albanian state did not attempt to assimilate this minority.
 On January 9, 1932, the Bulgarian and Albanian delegations signed in Sofia a protocol regarding the recognition of the ethnic Bulgarian minority in Albania.
 Yugoslavia was suspicious of the recognition of a Bulgarian minority in Macedonia and was concerned this would hinder its policy of forced Serbianisation in Serbian Macedonia.
 It had already blocked the ratification of such protocol with Greece.
 Due to pressure from Yugoslavia, this protocol was also never ratified.
 However, in 1942 the Albanian-Italian census in today's western parts of North Macedonia, then part of the Albanian Kingdom, and today most eastern parts of Albania, was conducted for the ethnic composition of its Slavic population, that 31% from registered were Bulgarians and 8% were recorded as Serbs.